Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past? You're not alone.

 1. People hate change

-As humans, we get comfortable doing what we've always done; that’s why many people are so resistant to change.
+As humans, we get comfortable doing what we've always done, which is why many people are so resistant to change.

-That's why it's important to have regular sales training meetings so that anything new you are proposing will become the norm and not the new, unknown, and uncomfortable.
+That's why it's essential to have regular sales training meetings so that anything new you propose will become the norm rather than the latest, unknown, and uncomfortable.

 2. The my way is better mentality

-Those associates might feel that if they change their ways, they could lose sales and, therefore, they don't even try.
-This is a hard mindset to overcome.
+Those associates might feel that if they change their ways, they could lose sales and, therefore, don't even try.
+This is a rigid mindset to overcome.

-However, if you try team collaboration prior to purchasing the training, give proof that the training works, and implement regular retail sales training sessions, these tactics will ultimately help those associates overcome that fear.
+However, if you try team collaboration before purchasing the training, prove that the training works, and implement regular retail sales training sessions, these tactics will help those associates overcome that fear.

 3. No input from salespeople prior